-- Permissive parenting avoids punishment and discipline.
-Parents who fall into this category on tend to avoid conflict because they don’t want their child to cry or get upset.
+- Permissive parenting avoids punishment and is indulgent.
+Parents who fall into this category tend to avoid conflict because they don’t want their children to cry or get upset.
 They see appeasing the child’s desires as more practical than enforcing boundaries.
-This parenting style is high warmth, low discipline.
+This parenting style is high in warmth and low discipline.

-As previously mentioned, authoritative parenting avoids punitive disciplinary measures.
-To the unknowing eye, this style of parenting seems permissive.
+Instead of providing a demonstrative response to challenging behaviour like yelling or chastizing, positive parenting is more subtle.
 Many of us have been raised to believe that forcing children to comply is the best way to parent.
-(Countless studies prove otherwise.)
-In addition to omitting punishment, authoritative parenting can seem permissive because parents:
+In addition to omitting punishment, positive parenting can seem permissive because parents:

 - listen to their children when they’re upset,

 - take into account what their children have said,